FluxML/fluxml.github.io/blog/_posts/2022-09-08-Adding-Time-Series-Support-to-FastAI.jl.md

 ---
-title: FastAI.jl Time Series Development
+title: Adding Time Series Support to FastAI.jl
 author: Saksham
 layout: blog
 ---

 [FastAI.jl](https://github.com/FluxML/FastAI.jl) is a Julia library inspired by [fastai](https://github.com/fastai/fastai), and its goal is to create state-of-the-art deep learning models easily.
 FastAI.jl simplifies training fast and accurate neural nets using modern best practices.

-Time-Series models constitute an integral part of any machine learning stack.
+Models for time series data constitute an integral part of any machine learning stack.
 This blog post will demonstrate how to start working with time-series data with FastAI.jl and the [FastTimeSeries](https://github.com/FluxML/FastAI.jl/tree/master/FastTimeSeries) submodule.
+The FastTimeSeries submodule has been inspired by [tsai](https://timeseriesai.github.io/tsai/), a package built on top of fastai for time series tasks.
 The work presented here was done as part of [GSoC'22](https://summerofcode.withgoogle.com/programs/2022/projects/Q9GVFW33) under the mentorship of Brian Chen, Kyle Daruwalla, and Lorenz Ohly.

 ## Loading the data in a container